Kuha-class minesweeper (1974): Description

-The Kuha class are powered by two Cummins NT-380M diesel engines using hydrostatic transmission to turn one shaft and two controllable pitch propellers, creating 600 bhp.
-The engines are flexibly mounted and they have active rudders.
+The Kuha class is powered by two Cummins NT-380M diesel engines using hydrostatic transmission to turn one shaft and two controllable pitch propellers, creating 600 bhp.
+The engines are flexibly mounted, and they have active rudders.
 The vessels have a maximum speed of 12 kn.
-The Kuha class have a complement of either 2 or 3 officers and 12 enlisted.
+The Kuha class has a complement of either 2 or 3 officers and 12 enlisted.